janjiralakirankumar/DevOpsEssentials/README.md

 **Exit** only from the Docker Server, not the Anchor Server.

 ---------------------------------------------------------------------
-### Task 4: Use Ansible to deploy respective packages onto each of the servers
+### Task-4: Use Ansible to deploy respective packages onto each of the servers

 #### Create a directory and change to it
 ```